wvchallenges/se-challenge-expenses/README.markdown

 The application is now ready to be run.

 ## Running
-Run the following from inside the `se-challenge` directory
+Run the following from inside the `se-challenge` directory:

 1. `export FLASK_APP=app.py`
 2. `flask run`

 Optionally, run `export FLASK_DEBUG=1` to run with debugger on.

 Visit `http://localhost:5000/` to view the application.